-The benefits of sauna heat bathing become tangible once you’ve experienced an authentic Finnleo traditional sauna or far-infrared sauna room.
-A Finnleo Sauna is a great way to deal with mental strain and fatigue or to reduce stress and relax muscles.
+The benefits of sauna heat bathing become tangible once you experience an authentic Finnleo traditional sauna or far-infrared sauna room.
+A Finnleo Sauna helps you deal with mental strain and fatigue and reduce stress and relax muscles.

-The psychological changes that occur in the warmth of these wonderful amenities and the time spent in the calm, still retreat can provide a therapeutic effect.
+Psychological changes occur in the warmth of a sauna.
+Time spent in the calm, still retreat can provide a therapeutic effect.
 All sauna bathers agree – it feels wonderful.

 Saunas Relieve Stress

-- The heat from the sauna relaxes the body’s muscles, improves circulation and stimulates the release of endorphins.
+- Furthermore, the heat from the sauna relaxes the body’s muscles, improves circulation and stimulates the release of endorphins.
 Endorphins are the body’s all-natural “feel good” chemical, and their release provides a truly wonderful “after sauna glow.”

 Saunas Relax Muscles and Soothe Aches and Pains